Badsworth/pfml_scripts/api/import_infra/fineos/eligibility_feed_export/README.md

 ## Local testing

 The eligibility feed export requires all migrations to be run and the database to be up.
-From the the `/api` directory:
+From the `/api` directory:

 ```
 $ make db-upgrade
 $ make run
 ```

-For testing against S3 you will need to be logged in to the PFML AWS.
-See documentation around `login-aws` in `/api/README.md`
+For testing against S3 you will need to be logged in to the PFML AWS account.
+See documentation around `login-aws` in `/api/README.md`.

 Build the function (whenever the importer code changes)